A Local-Realistic Quantum Mechanical Model of Spin and Spin Entanglement: Introduction

 The paper is organized as follows.
-In Sect. \ref{sec:summ} a summary of the three-dimensional spinless model is presented, with some additional considerations with respect to \cite{2017}.
-Then in Sect. \ref{sec:spin} the additional rules for spin $1/2$ are introduced, both for homogeneous and inhomogeneous (SG) fields.
-These results are extended to higher spins in Sect.~\ref{sec:higher}.
-Two-particle spin entanglement is discussed in Sect. \ref{sec:entang}.
+In Sect.~\ref{sec:spin} the model rules for spin $1/2$ are introduced, both for homogeneous and inhomogeneous (SG) fields.
+Two-particle spin entanglement is discussed in Sect.~\ref{sec:entang}.
+Two appendices complement the paper.
+In Appendix~\ref{sec:summ} a summary of the spinless model is presented.
+One-half spin results are extended to higher spins in Appendix~\ref{sec:higher}.